 This swimlane flowchart is a good way to illustrate a complex process in your company that covers data or documents that may enter your organization through a few means but that need to be handled the same way.

-This use-case flow chart template isolates the major events involved in managing customer relationships, but it could easily apply to any event-based process flowchart that involves multiple organizational levels.
+This use-case flowchart template isolates major events involved in managing customer relationships, but it could easily apply to any event-based process flowchart that involves multiple organizational levels.

-This use-case diagram shows the possible ways in which an ATM could be used, but it would be simple to customize a diagram like this to visualize an event-driven process in your company.
+This use-case diagram shows the possible ways in which an ATM could be used but it could also be customized to visualize an event-driven process in your company.

 Diagrams like this can be useful when considering making major process changes or adding/removing equipment.